boushib/dart-dice/README.md

-# dice
+# Dice

-a dice app
+A dice game built using Dart & Flutter

 ## Getting Started